JulioPDX/JulioPDX.github.io/juliopdx/content/posts/csfne.md

 ### customizations.vscode.extensions

 These extensions allow us to extend the functionality or look of VS Code.
-In this case I am adding my current favorite theme extensions: `catppuccin`.
-If you were say a University or Company, you could create a custom extension with your own styling.
+I am adding my current favorite theme extension: `catppuccin`.
+If you were a University or Company, you could create a custom extension with your own styling.
 I also load a terminals extension that will give our students the ability to quickly open terminals to the different nodes in the environment.
-I also install the Marp extension but more on that later.
+I also install the Marp extension, but more on that later.

 ```json
     "customizations": {